ccrr88/twitter-unfollow-all/README.md

 # Twitter Unfollow All Friends

+(forked from ozzie-eu and adapted to unfollow all friends.
+Debugged and tested on macbook)

 ## Twitter API keys
 Before calling the twitter API, you must have a Twitter Developer account and a set of keys and tokens. https://developer.twitter.com/en/portal/dashboard